 I thought about this sadly as I walked home.
 I wondered why I thought every part of the country would be the same.
 I wondered why I wanted to live alone.
 I wondered if living alone would truly toss me over the edge—from mildly amusing to the creep on the bus.

 And then it came to me in one glorious and not-at-all-cliché stroke of inspiration.
 Everybody is weird.
-Whether it’s the average millennial who looks at a bouquet and thinks “lunch time!” or the student who feels the need to hug clean kitchen counters because “they’re so pretty,” everyone has a version of themselves they want to run screaming from.
+Whether it’s the average Californian who looks at a flower garden and thinks “lunch time!” or the student who feels the need to hug clean kitchen counters because “they’re so pretty,” everyone has a version of themselves they want to run screaming from.

 As I saw it, there was only one way to keep myself from crossing over to the dark side.
 If I wanted to live alone and still remember how to behave around people in a closed setting, a few rules were all I needed.

 - When there are people in the apartment and you’re doing the dishes, leave pants on.
 When there are people in the apartment, the dishes can wait.

 - Not everyone cares about important social issues.
 So if a guest says “my life is so unfair,” don’t rant about the real meaning of unfair.
 Don’t say “Your life is unfair?
 Bartenders serve margaritas and martinis and wines in fancy glasses that look great in pictures.
 Meanwhile, my Pepsi comes in a plastic glass with a straw.
 That’s not just mean, it’s illogical.
 I’m sober.
 I’m least likely to shatter your stupid glass.
 And how do you reward those odds?
 By making me feel like your eight-year-old cousin.”

 - Don’t sit in the closet when there’s a perfectly good couch in the living area.